Best Practices

 Social media is always evolving.
 The UF/IFAS social media team plans to offer regular trainings and office hours to help our community of social media managers.
 Scheduled trainings will be announced via IFAS All emails.

-If you would like to schedule an additional training for yourself, yourself and team members, or a large group within your unit please do this on Workfront.
-If you would like guidance on how to promote a specific event, program, etc. via social media submit this on Workfront
+If you would like to schedule an additional training for yourself, your team members, or a large group within your unitor if you would like guidance on how to promote a specific event, program, etc. via social media please submit a request.